fkce/WizFDS/README.md

 GUI is divided into 2 separated tools.
 All geometrical entities are created in AutoCAD/BricsCAD plugin [(download)](https://github.com/fkce/WizFDS/blob/master/CAD%20plugin/wizFDS.zip).
 Other boundary conditions are set in web application [(link)](https://wizfds.fkce.pl/login) which communicate with AutoCAD through websocket protocol.

+**WizFDS is still under development and may include bugs.** However, we count ou your help and support!

 ## To get more information:
 1. Visit our official website: https://wizfds.com/
 2. Read wiki pages to find some tutorials: https://github.com/fkce/WizFDS/wiki